What to Bring:

 Writing Awards:

-- At the completion of the Muskoka Novel Marathon, manuscripts may be submitted to the judges who are allowed a six-week time frame to determine the winners in each of the categories – Juvenile/Young Adult and Adult.
+- At the completion of the Muskoka Novel Marathon, manuscripts may be submitted to the judges who are allowed a six-week period to determine the winners in each of two categories – Juvenile/Young Adult and Adult.
 The judges may include authors, librarians, book publishers and book store owners as selected by the Muskoka Novel Marathon Committee.

-- Winners are announced at a wrap-up party in September (date to be shared with writers).
-Each winner receives a prize and the opportunity to have their manuscript reviewed by a publisher or agent.
+- Winners are announced at a wrap-up party in September (date to be shared with writers), and winners’ names are inscribed on our trophies.
+Each Best Novel winner receives a Muskoka chair and the opportunity to have their manuscript reviewed by a publisher or agent.

-- Winners will be given a month to “tidy-up” their manuscripts before being submitted to a publisher or agent for review.
+- Winners will be given a month to polish their manuscripts before being submitted to a publisher or agent for review.

 - Once the manuscripts have been sent to the publishing houses/agencies, the discussion will continue between the publisher/agent and the author directly.
-The Muskoka Novel Marathon Committee will cease to be involved from that point onwards.
+Muskoka Novel Marathon will cease to be involved from that point onward.

 Other Writer Awards You Can Win:

-In addition to the winners of the two writing categories, there are coveted peer-nominated awards to be won.
+In addition to the winners of the two writing categories, there are the coveted peer-voted awards.

 - SPIRIT: awarded to the author who best embodies the spirit of the Muskoka Novel Marathon as voted by fellow authors.